-3.1 Watershed Water Quality Monitoring
+7.1 Watershed Water Quality Monitoring

-Storm water samples collected under the Watershed Water Quality Monitoring Program, as described in Section 2, will be analyzed for TN, which is a calculation of NO3 + NO2 and Total Kjeldahl Nitrogen (TKN), TP, and TSS by a State-approved laboratory.
+Storm water samples collected under the Watershed Water Quality Monitoring Program, as described in Section 6, will be analyzed for TN, TKN, TP, and TSS by a State-approved laboratory.
 These parameters were selected since they are the most representative of the pollutants of concern for the watersheds of interest and the 303(d) List of Impaired Waters.

-Table 2 lists the preferred analytical methods for each parameter and their associated holding times and preservation methods.
-If the analytical methods in Table 2 are not available, alternative methods may be approved under the guidelines of Code of Federal Regulations, Title 40, Subchapter D, Part 136 Guidelines Establishing Test Procedures for the Analysis of Pollutants.
+Table 3 lists the preferred analytical methods for each parameter and their associated holding times and preservation methods.
+If the analytical methods in Table 3 are not available, alternative methods may be approved under the guidelines of Code of Federal Regulations, Title 40, Subchapter D, Part 136 Guidelines Establishing Test Procedures for the Analysis of Pollutants.